 For this question, you will write an essay based on the passage(s).
-Write your essay in the space provided in your Practice Test Answer Document.
+Write your essay in the space provided on the next two pages.
 Your writing should:

 - Present and develop a central idea. - Provide evidence and/or details from the passage(s). - Use correct grammar, spelling, and punctuation. - Based on "Drive-Ins: The Last Great Picture Show," write an essay explaining why drive-in movie theaters appealed to families.
 Be sure to use information from the article to develop your essay.